Mark Vavroch, Executive Director

 Corey has been a full time employee since May 2003.
 His duties include patrolling and maintaining all county areas with a special emphasis on managing and developing the county’s wildlife areas.
 Corey loves the diversity of the job, everyday is a little different.
 Corey received an Associate of Science Degree from Kirkwood Community College.
 During his spare time, Corey and his wife enjoy boating, camping, snowmobiling, and spending time with their families.

 Chris started with Poweshiek County in March of 2020.
 He maintains the park and trails.
 Previously he worked as a park ranger with the Army Corps of Engineers, and is excited to return to Poweshiek County, where he interned as a college student!
 Outside of work Chris coaches archery and enjoys hiking, spending time with his family, and working alongside his wife at their family landscaping business.

-Kyle is a 2020 Summer Seasonal Park Ranger at Diamond Lake.
-He will be a junior this fall at Iowa State University pursuing a degree in Animal Ecology with a double option in Wildlife and Fisheries and Aquatic Sciences.
+Kyle is a 2021 Summer Seasonal Technician at Diamond Lake.
+He will be a senior this fall at Iowa State University pursuing a degree in Animal Ecology with a double option in Wildlife and Fisheries and Aquatic Sciences.
 He is from Grinnell, IA and graduated high school from BGM.
 Kyle has a farming background and enjoys spending time outdoors hunting and fishing.

 Conservation Board Members

 The Poweshiek County Conservation Board will have one meeting each month.
 Usually, the Board will meet the Tuesday preceding the second Thursday of the month at the Foster Center, which is located at the south entrance to Diamond Lake.
 The public is always welcome to attend.

 4896 Stagecoach Road